Customer surveys not completed are like bird songs never heard or paintings never seen: so much effort but if no-one responds it’s all for nothing.

 Make sure that you don’t over ask your customers for feedback as your completion rates will drop off quickly.

-We use GoToMeeting for our webinars and many customer meetings.
-After every, yes every, session they ask for feedback on the service.
+After every, yes, every, session they asked for feedback on the service.
 The first few times I provided feedback but then stopped and have not done their survey for a long time.

 Contrast that with the Skype approach where they seem to have a random process and I am asked only every so often.
 It works as I continue to convert and provide feedback for them on a regular basis.